The society currently offers five grants and scholarships:

-Further information is given below.
 Applicants for grants should normally have been members of the society for at least one year, but there may be exceptions to that rule.
 Please send applications by email or post to the Treasurer, who will also try to answer any queries if you need further information before applying.

 Summer Vacation Scholarships